 Greener's story "would add to our understanding of black commitment to education, the ability to sort of leverage his education as a diplomat in the 19th century," Bunch says.

 Back in Chicago, Carol Adams, president of the DuSable Museum of African-American History, adds a bit of historical perspective.

 "Perhaps without a Greener we wouldn't have had a Barack Obama having graduated from Harvard Law," she says.

-Rufus McDonald says he's talked to plenty of people — archivists and other experts about the value of what he's found, but he's been disappointed so far in their offers.
-He says he can't afford to donate the documents so he's looking for a buyer with deep pockets.
+Rufus McDonald says he's talked to plenty of people, including archivists and other experts, about the value of what he's found, but he's been disappointed so far in their offers.
+He says he can't afford to donate the documents, so he's looking for a buyer with deep pockets.

 Copyright 2016 NPR.
 To see more, visit http://www.npr.org/.